 Since Bergner's tone neither leans strongly toward kinky nor non-kinky audiences, it is difficult to decipher who the intended reader is.
 Which can make it hard for one who empathizes with the subjects to place their allegiance.

 In the first story, Phantom of the Opera, Jacob attains arousal from merely hearing the word “feet”.
 It was used as a means of measurement during winter news forecasts, but this is because he is utterly sexually depraved.
-If a non fetishistic person also faced an entire life of sexual repression, they too might experience this level of arousal from commonplace language such as “chicken breast.”
+If a nonfetishistic person also faced an entire life of sexual repression, they too might experience this level of arousal from commonplace language such as “chicken breast.”
 Yet Bergner paints the picture that Jacob's level of arousal is somehow special, different than that of a non-kinky person.

-Journalistically, The Other Side of Desire is masterful in how thoroughly it relays events, summarizes clinical research, and simultaneously follows several story arcs.
+Journalistically, The Other Side of Desire is masterful in how thoroughly it relays events, summarises clinical research, and simultaneously follows several story arcs.
 But for a series of exposés both so personal and edgy, the reader is not left with enough of an emotional resolution.
 The effect, at times, is similar to that of having access to a richly intimate diary, normally kept under lock and key, ingesting the secrets, and questioning the reason behind your access.

-Overall, a fascinating read on controversial treatments for those who some clinicians (still!) refer to as the hyper and perversely sexed–particularly as it pertains to pre DSM V clinical practices.
-The Other Side of Desire has the potential of proving interesting reading material for anyone able to exercise a level of detachment equal to that of the author's–albeit to most, subtle.
+To conclude, The Other Side of Desire is a fascinating read on controversial treatments for those who some clinicians (still!) refer to as the hyper and perversely sexed–particularly as it pertains to pre DSM V clinical practices.
+The Other Side of Desire has the potential of proving interesting reading material for anyone able to exercise a level of detachment equal to that of the author's.

 Have you got a high heel fetish?
 You're in good company!
 Fetish.com traces the history of high heels and why this is a common

 Fetish.com takes a look at the popular fetish of tightlacing.
 What are its roots; how has it changed over the years, and what does it look like